Jarl-Bjoern/Yggdrasil/README.md

 # Wordlists
 ```

-After that, select the `Custom` category in the tool to be able to use your self-created list.
+After that, start the tool and select the `Custom` category to use your self-created list.
 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀
 💀                                                       💀